 Business lines of credit are ideal financing solutions for most businesses to keep in their back pockets, regardless of their financial concerns, thanks to how flexible they are.
 After you’ve sorted out your payroll, you can use your line of credit to replenish inventory, fill in cash-flow gaps, invest in new marketing materials, or for pretty much any other working capital expense, as long as it’s within range of your assigned loan amount, and you’re certain you can pay your loan bills.

 With a business line of credit, you might be able to access a credit limit anywhere from $10,000 to $1 million and repayment terms from six months to five years.
 Additionally, the interest rate with a business line of credit is likely to be lower than a short-term loan—around 7%—and again, you can get this funding in as little as a day.

 If you’re a B2B business waiting on a batch of outstanding invoices, then invoice financing could be the best way for you to reclaim that missing cash and cover your employees’ wages.

 With invoice financing, a lender advances you cash, typically in the amount of 85% of the value of your outstanding invoices.
 The lender holds off on the remaining 15% until your customer pays you back, and in the meantime, they’ll charge fees on that percentage.

-With this in mind, you can access invoice financing in amounts ranging from $500 to $5 million in as little as a day.
+You can access invoice financing amounts ranging from $500 to $5 million in as little as a day.
 As we mentioned, these types of payroll loans can be expensive, with factor rates of 3% per week until the invoices are paid.

-If you think invoice financing might be the right option for your business, you might start with lenders like BlueVine or Fundbox.
+If you think invoice financing might be the right option for your business, you might start with lenders like BlueVine or AltLINE.